mbfraga/mbrun/README.md

 ## list of scripts
 * template.py -- does nothing.
 Only serves as a template to build new scripts.
 * amazon.py -- do an amazon search
+* bookmarks.py -- file-based bookmark manager
+* define.py -- define word using sdcv dictionary application
 * google.py -- do a google search
-* youtube.py -- do a youtube search
-* define.py -- define word using sdcv dictionary application
-* thesaurus.py -- find synonyms for words using sdcv dictionary application
+* lutris.py -- launch games via lutris
+* network.py -- manage network (mostly wifi) via NetworkManager (WIP)
-* screenshots.py -- manage screenshot directory. preview/rename/upload screenshots.
+* screenshots.py -- manage screenshot directory. preview/rename/upload
+                    screenshots.
 Uploads to ptpb.pw for now.
 * sshot.py -- take screenshots of specific monitors, whole screen, a selected window, or a custom selection.
 Upload/delay supported.
 Uploads to ptpb.pw for now, and uses screenshots.py for interactive mode.
+* youtube.py -- do a youtube search.
-* buku.py [pending]-- serves as a simple rofi interface for buku bookmark manager.
+* buku.py [deprecated implementation, need to update] -- serves as a simple rofi interface for buku bookmark manager.

+## Ideas

+### Scripts

+* dotfiles.py -- quickly open or go to specific dotfiles.
+* gitland.py -- quickly open git repos in gitland (maybe check their status.)
+* record.py -- like sshot but for screen recordings.
+* qn.py -- add a qn launcher.
+* quotes.py -- manage quotes/poems (a bit redundant perhaps)
+* convert.py -- convert units.
+* calculator.py -- simple calculator with history.
+* music.py -- manage music via mpd.
+* downloads.py -- manage the downloads directory...help keep it clean.
+* ptpb.py -- manage sending things to ptpb.pw

+### Features

+* fzf interface -- create a library that can open scripts in rofi or fzf.
+Will require redoing most scripts...and probably adding a hotkey manager for rofi and fzf (can use the one in [qn](https://github.com/mbfraga/qn))

+* cli interfaces for all scripts -- some already have rudimentary functionality here.

+* Need to figure out best way to lay out the scripts, Ideally they would be included in PATH and allow CLI control.

+* Add ability for scripts to keep/show entry histories

 ## layout